hsivonen/encoding_rs/README.md

 ### `simd-accel`

-Enables SIMD acceleration using the nightly-dependent `portable_simd` standard library feature.
+Enables SIMD acceleration using the nightly-dependent `core::simd` part of the standard library.

 This is an opt-in feature, because enabling this feature _opts out_ of Rust's guarantees of future compilers compiling old code (aka. "stability story").

-Currently, this has not been tested to be an improvement except for these targets and enabling the `simd-accel` feature is expected to break the build on other targets:
+Enabling the `simd-accel` feature is expected to break the build on targets other
+than:

 * x86_64
-* i686
 * aarch64
 * thumbv7neon
+* i686

+As of 2026, only x86_64 and aarch64 are tested on real hardware (primarily Zen 3 and M3 Pro, but there are still Haswell-informed choices from original development that have not been revisited).

+For thumbv7neon, an effort is made to retain code shape that was previously validated for performance on Exynos 5 Octa, but performance regressions are no longer actually tested for on real ARMv7 hardware.

+i686 gets the code shape for x86_64 with minimal checks that it compiles and runs, but the testing is on x86_64 hardware.

 If you use nightly Rust, you use targets whose first component is one of the above, and you are prepared _to have to revise your configuration when updating